 Your applicant should not only be able to see a few questions at any given time but know exactly how much of the form they have completed and how much of the form they have left.

 Your loan application needs to have an omnichannel lending experience.
 The days of a user sitting down at their computer and completing an application in one sitting are long gone.
 Allow your consumers to create an account and seamlessly move between their phone, computer and tablet while they are completing their application.
 Your form abandonment rates will drop, and your company's accessibility will go up.
 The reason your new customers are choosing to fill out an online application instead of going into your branch is for an optimal experience.
 So make it optimal.

 Out of 100 lenders, websites that were audited only 11 offered some form of live chat and none of them provided 24/7 support.
 Why, when your potential customers can apply for a loan 24 hours a day and 7 days a week?
 Think of it this way, would you allow your consumers to come into one of your branches to fill out an application and not offer to assist them or at a minimum be available to answer their questions?
 This is precisely what most lenders are doing to their online users.
 A substantial remedy to this is to have 24/7 live chat on your website.
-This may sound expensive and complicated, but thanks to companies like LendButler, it isn't.
-If your borrowers know they can get their questions and concerns answered in real time, they will be more likely to complete their application.
+If your borrowers know they can get their questions and concerns answered in real-time, they will be more likely to complete their applications.

-It's 2019, and 5.1 billion people are browsing the internet via their smart devices.
+It's 2021, and over 5.1 billion people are browsing the internet via their smart devices.
 That's a vast number of people that potentially want to borrow from you.
-So it is entirely in your best interest to make your online applications as customer friendly as possible.
-Take the time to track, test and optimize your loan applications.
+So it is entirely in your best interest to make your online applications as customer-friendly as possible.
+Take the time to track, test, and optimize your loan applications.
 By doing so, you will encourage your potential borrowers to take the time to finish filling out their forms.
 It's a win, win.